manosneofotistos/devin-github-issues/README.md

 # GitHub Issues Automation Tool with Devin

-This project is a take-home demo for Cognition AI.
-It integrates Devin with GitHub Issues, letting you list, scope, and execute issues automatically.
+This project integrates Devin with GitHub Issues, letting you list, scope, and execute issues automatically.

 ![Dashboard](./images/dashboard.png)